Emergency Medicine (Minnesota)

 - Embody professionalism in every clinical encounter

 - Attendance requirement.
-Full attendance is required for both clinical shifts and nonclinical educational sessions.
-Any missed experiences due to deficiencies in attendance will need to be made up in order to successfully complete the rotation.
+Attendance is required for both clinical shifts and nonclinical educational sessions.

 - Clinical competence requirement.
 You will acquire clinical competency through independent but supervised patient care in a high acuity, high volume setting.
 You will see patients in an independent but supervised fashion and develop a differential diagnosis and treatment plan.